mike-solomon/mike-solomon.github.io/_posts/2021-03-30-verb-inflections.md

 watching the film or not (instead, it falls into the "past continuous" form).

-Tofugu has a pretty good article on this [here](https://www.tofugu.com/japanese-grammar/verb-past-continuous-form-teita/) that helped me understand this a better better.
+Tofugu has a pretty good article on this [here](https://www.tofugu.com/japanese-grammar/verb-past-continuous-form-teita/) that helped me understand this a bit better.

-Notice that the title of the form doesn't include "polite" - that means that you shouldn't use this form when interacting with people you're unfamiliar with.

 ## Past, polite